 Ashok has shot five covers, is preparing for more and currently in the midst of participating in a competition on a local radio station.

-While he’s not formally trained, Ashok has been working hard on fine tuning his skills for both a studio and live environment.
-His repertoire has grown from old Hindi music numbers to modern music, pop and jazz.
+While he’s not formally trained, Ashok has been working hard on fine-tuning his skills for both a studio and a live environment.
+His repertoire has grown from old Hindi music numbers to modern music, pop, and jazz.
 “I love it all, but jazz is particularly closer to my heart.”

 Music and Hospitality Go Hand-In-Hand

 It was only when he jumped into it full time did Ashok realise the parallels between the two industries he was floating in.

 Both teach you the virtue of patience,” says Ashok.
 “In music, the finer nuances come with constant practice and over time.”

 In hospitality, listening to guests – patiently – is critical to improve guest experience.”

 Both professions are built on strong fundamentals.
 “If you get the basics right, everything else falls into place, whether you’re singing or delivering a hospitality experience.”